 This playlist traces the historical, chronological contributions of artists that led to the birth of punk music and modern rock.
 This is part two covering the period of 1971 to 1976 and continues from part 1 which traced artists from the mid-1950s through to 1969.
 Parts 1 & 2 are in a single playlist, so if you are continuing from part 1 keep listening and you can continue reading along below.
-If you are starting from here, click below on the streaming service of your choice to listen to the playlist as your read along.
-This profile, part 2, begins with the 53rd song in the playlist.
+If you are starting from here, click below on the streaming service of your choice to access the playlist and scroll down to the first song by the Flamin’ Groovies.

 The Playlist - Artist \ Song (Year)

 Big Star \ Feel (1972)

 Brinsley Schwarz \ (What's So Funny 'bout) Peace, Love, and Understanding (1974)

 Dr. Feelgood \ Roxette (1974)

 Kilburn and the High Roads \ Rough Kids (1974)

 The Dictators \ (I Live for) Cars and Girls (1975)